See also : CAD-Line dialog

-The Total Mass Properties is for ALL CAD-Lines in one Part.
+The Total Mass Properties is ALL CAD-Lines in one Part.

 EXPLICITLY: the Total Mass Properties include, for each Part, ALL of those:

-•Mass and Mass-Properties as calculated for ALL Profile/Extrusions in the Part
+•Mass and Mass-Properties as we calculate for you for ALL Profile/Extrusions in the Part

-•User Mass-Properties as defined for ALL CAD-Lines in the Part
+•User Mass-Properties as you define for ALL CAD-Lines in the Part

-•SolidWorks Mass-Properties as defined for ALL CAD-Lines in the Part
+•SolidWorks Mass-Properties as you define for ALL CAD-Lines in the Part